Shimon Sofer: Rabbi Sofer and Franz Joseph I

-In 1880 (כ"ה אלול תר"ם), The Emperor of the Austria-Hungarian Empire Franz Joseph I made a 3-day visit to Krakow.
+In 1880 (כ"ה אלול תר"ם), The Emperor of the Austria-Hungarian Empire Franz Joseph I made a 3-day visit to Kraków.
 Amongst the general population who greeted the Emperor at the train station, was the Orthodox Jewish community headed by Rabbi Shimon Sofer and his son-in-law, Rabbi Akiva Kornitzer.

 In a letter written the next morning (יום ה' ה' דסליחות תר"ם) to his son and daughter-in-law, Rabbi Shlomo and Hinda Sofer, he writes with great awe of his encounter with the emperor:

 The Jewish delegation awaited the emperor in a line under chuppa canopies with the leaders holding Torah scrolls adored with gold and silver accessories.
 His Excellency Franz Joseph sat in a carriage together with Prince Albrecht.
 Upon passing the Jewish delegation, he acknowledged the Torah scrolls by rising and bowing down at their sight.
 The Emperor continued to his lodging prepared by Potocki (probably; Alfred Józef Potocki).
 Rabbi Sofer and twelve delegates of the Jewish community formally welcomed the Emperor at the lodging.
 Rabbi Sofer requested the emperor's permission to don his hat in order to bless the Emperor, which was granted cordially.
 Rabbi Sofer made the traditional blessing (שנתן מכבודו) to which the Emperor answered "Amen".
 Sofer described the welcoming as "splendid", writing that he was invited to the "ball" that evening but was not planning on attending.

-The Machzikei HaDas newspaper of 19 September 1880 carried a front-page report heralding the Emperor's visit to Krakow and Lvov, comparing him to an “Angel sent by God”.
-Articles bestowed Franz Joseph with titles such as “our father, our king, the almighty, righteous and merciful”.
+The Machzikei HaDas newspaper of 19 September 1880 carried a front-page report heralding the Emperor's visit to Kraków and Lwóv, comparing him to an "Angel sent by God".
+Articles bestowed Franz Joseph with titles such as "our father, our king, the almighty, righteous and merciful".
 The report describes the joy and happiness of the Jewish community and the respect they and Rabbi Sofer received from the Emperor, an unprecedented event in Diaspora Jewish history.

 On 10 May 1881, Rabbi Sofer sent a parchment scroll to the Emperor Franz Joseph on the occasion of the wedding of his son Rudolf.
 The scroll, containing blessings and good wishes, was decorated with pure gold.
 It was written on behalf of the Orthodox Jewish community in Galicia and signed by Rabbi Sofer (signed; Simon Schreiber).
 It was received with gratitude.